-Kristen A. Feemster is an Assistant Professor of Pediatrics in the Division of Infectious Diseases at CHOP and the Perelman School of Medicine at the University of Pennsylvania.
+Kristen A. Feemster is an Adjunct Associate Professor of Pediatrics in the Division of Infectious Diseases at the University of Pennsylvania Perelman School of Medicine, Research Director for the Vaccine Education Center at the Children’s Hospital of Philadelphia (CHOP) and Medical Director of the Immunization Program and Acute Communicable Diseases at the Philadelphia Department of Public Health.

-Dr. Feemster’s research portfolio reflects a longstanding interest in public health and a commitment to improve outcomes for children by addressing contextual factors that may impact disease risk and access to health services.
+Dr. Feemster’s portfolio reflects a longstanding interest in public health and a commitment to improve outcomes for children by addressing contextual factors that may impact disease risk and access to health services.
 This has resulted in two complimentary foci: 1) understanding how environmental factors, social networks, and community systems affect the epidemiology of infectious diseases; and 2) evaluating policies related to the prevention of pediatric infectious diseases, specifically vaccine policies.
 Her current research includes vaccine acceptance among parents and immunization providers in the U.S. and internationally, community-based interventions to improve vaccine uptake, neighborhood factors associated with the incidence of pertussis and influenza, and health-care associated respiratory infection in the pediatric ambulatory setting.
 This body of work has also demonstrated the importance of understanding the drivers of health-related behaviors and adoption of new recommendations to ensure effective policy implementation.